nuremics/nuremics/README.md

 - The `Application` class is the top-level component.
 It instantiates and executes a workflow, acting as the main entry point for any end user application developed within `nuremics-apps`.

-In nuremics-apps, two main types of software components are developed to build domain-specific applications:
+In `nuremics-apps`, two main types of software components are developed to build domain-specific applications:

 - **Processes** (_software items_) — such as `Proc1, Proc2, ..., ProcX` — are implemented by subclassing the core `Process` class.
 Each process is defined as a class that encapsulates several functions (_software units_), typically executed sequentially within its `__call__` method.
 This design enables the creation of independent, reusable process items that can be executed on their own or integrated into larger workflows.